Callum Morris: Early career

 Following his release from Newcastle, Morris had an unsuccessful trial with Gateshead, before joining Blyth Spartans on 13 August 2010.
 After making five appearances for Blyth, Morris left the club to join the Glenn Hoddle Academy in Spain.

 While at the Glenn Hoddle Academy, Morris also played for Spanish Fourth Division side Jerez Industrial CF, where he gained full-time, senior football experience.
+After leaving Jerez Industrial CF, he said about his football career: " I had just finished a spell at the Glenn Hoddle academy and found myself fed up of trials and trekking all over globe trying to find a way back into full time football.
+I decided to find a team where I could enjoy just playing football again.
+I wasn’t getting anything out of it and my love for the game began to diminish as all the sacrifices just weren’t worth it."
 In November 2011, Morris joined Hayes & Yeading United, making three appearances for the club before being released in January 2012.